kkp785216/kkp785216/README.md

 <br>

 ## My Experience at [OyeBusy Technology Pvt.
 Ltd.](https://www.oyebusy.com/gurgaon/)
 <p>Hi, I am experienced front-end developer.
 I have worked for 9 months in Oyebusy which was a startup.
 I worked with a lot of technologies like Nextjs13, Redux, and Typescript.
-50+ hotfixes, and 3 production release</p>
+4 Major Workflows, 50+ hotfixes, and 3 production release</p>
 <table>
   <tbody>
     <tr>